njrogie/reece_concierge/HIRING.md

 User3: Not very dapper today, are you? (messaged 6 months ago)
 ```

-If we're on the same page, you can see that this has the potential to create some hilarious article-quote pairs.
+You can see that this has the potential to create some hilarious article-quote pairs.

 ## Challenges